top of page

 10+ tapes: $5.00 per tape = Free Media Mail return shipping (USA Only) *

-*Ampex Carts and FlatPak Carts with melted pinch rollers are $7 per tape and are not eligible for Expedited service due to the amount of work they typically require to bring them back into service.
+*Ampex Carts and FlatPak Carts with melted pinch rollers are $7 per tape

 Shipping and payment information: